Rob--W/cors-anywhere/README.md

 The app can be configured to require a header for proxying a request, for example to avoid a direct visit from the browser.

-Redirects are not automatically followed.
-Instead, the server replies with http status code 333 and includes an absolute URL in the `Location` response header.

 The package also includes a Procfile, to run the app on Heroku.
 More information about Heroku can be found at https://devcenter.heroku.com/articles/nodejs.